The Lovell Telescope.

 Jodrell Bank is the radio astronomy observatory of the University of Manchester, located near Macclesfield, Cheshire, England.
-Now known as the Jodrell Bank Center for Astrophysics, it is home to the 76-meter (250-foot) Lovell Telescope (formerly known as the Mark IA and, before that, the Mark I), completed in 1957 under the direction of Bernard Lovell, the first director of the Observatory; this instrument was the first giant steerable radio telescope in the world and is still the third largest of its type.
+Now known as the Jodrell Bank Center for Astrophysics, it is home to the 76-m (250-ft) Lovell Telescope (formerly known as the Mark IA and, before that, the Mark I), completed in 1957 under the direction of Bernard Lovell, the first director of the Observatory; this instrument was the first giant steerable radio telescope in the world and is still the third largest of its type.

 Jodrell Bank is the operations center for the MERLIN (Multi-element Radio-linked Interferometer Network), a dedicated network of radio telescopes in the United Kingdom for long-baseline interferometry with separations of up to 217 km.
 It is also the headquarters of the Square Kilometre Array, which, when complete, will be the world's largest radio telescope.

 Mark I Telescope

-Owing to the irregular sub-soil at Jodrell Bank the ground on which the telescope stands is piled to depths varying from 37 to 90 feet.
+Owing to the irregular sub-soil at Jodrell Bank the ground on which the telescope stands is piled to depths varying from 37 to 90 ft.
 Some 10,000 tons of reinforced concrete were used in the foundations: these comprise (in addition to the piles) a central thrust block carrying the ball and roller bearing pivot which is the main locating point of the telescope, and a ring carrying the double circular rail track on which the telescope rotates.

 The telescope is built entirely of steel, which was chosen in preference to lighter alloys for four main reasons.
 First, steel has the greatest strength per unit of cost; secondly, its low coefficient of expansion maintains sufficient accuracy of shape in extreme temperatures; thirdly, its high modulus of elasticity is important in view of the large variations of stress imposed by the telescope's movements; fourthly, its weight (the steerable part of the telescope weights over 2,000 tons) gives stability to the whole structure.

-The structure supporting the reflector consists essentially of a horizontal lattice girder with a triangulated lattice tower 185 feet high at each end: the reflector is carried on trunnions at the tower tops, and the entire assembly rotates about the central pivot.
+The structure supporting the reflector consists essentially of a horizontal lattice girder with a triangulated lattice tower 185 ft high at each end: the reflector is carried on trunnions at the tower tops, and the entire assembly rotates about the central pivot.